Are you looking for a pressure relieving all-foam or a supportive hybrid?

 - The bottom layer contains 7 inches of High-Density Base Foam that should provide a durable foundation for the upper comfort materials.

 Helix offers 9 comfort feels, 6 of which are available in Luxe versions.
 We will focus on the Standard Dusk, with differences between the models listed wherever applicable.
 The Dusk is a hybrid utilizing a coil system, foam, and a latex alternative.

 The mattress boasts two separate covers.
-The top polyester cover can be unzipped and machine-washed, the lower Jersey knit cover contains a fire barrier and is meant to be breathable to promote airflow.
+The top is polyester cover, the lower is Jersey knit cover that contains a fire barrier and is meant to be breathable to promote airflow.
 The Luxe versions of these beds feature the company’s exclusive Ultra-Cool Cover included in the mattress purchase.

 - The first layer is comprised of a 2-inch Helix Dynamic Foam.
 Shoppers should feel the materials conform to their bodies, providing pressure relief and lumbar support.
 A pillow top and extra Gel Visco layer are included in the Luxe brands.